antenna2/cebik/README.md

 2. HTML Tidy run with out CSS option, output encoding US-ACSII - this converts non standard characters to HTML entities.
 This tidies the HTML and corrects syntax errors, HTML tidy has bugs which don't handle every situation, a number of manual edits were made to the HTML to allow for this.
 3. Add CSS link to each page, the relative path is calculated and used.
 4. Image de-duplication, navigation and header image files were found throughout the directory structure.
 Image names were identified, script moved them into an /images folder, updated the paths with relative links, then instances of that image then deleted.
+5. Something at some point converted the encoding to UTF-8 which is better for html files, but the non standard characters to HTML entities are retained.

 This sequence of scripts were run dozens of times by making a copy of the source HTML, and checking the results, fixing small issues, and repeating until no more issues were found.